01.The juicy detailsPrice:

 Essentially, the Nutribullet juices

 .
 Fiona Mair, home economist from CHOICE’s test kitchen, found it does both things well.
-It produces a pulpy juice because there's no separation of pulp and juice – and you'll undoubtedly get more nutrition from a juice with pulp, as it includes all the fibre from pulp, skin, seeds and stems in some cases.
+It produces a pulpy juice because there's no separation of pulp and juice – and you'll undoubtedly get more fibre from a juice with pulp, as it includes all the fibre from pulp, skin, seeds and stems in some cases.
+For nutritional values we found in our latest juicers test, click here

 The Nutribullet is similar to a blender, but due to the shape of the cup and the high-speed blades it can blend the food to a smooth texture, which can be thick or thin depending on the amount of liquid added.
 The blending takes approximately 30 seconds to achieve a very smooth consistency, but this will depend on the type of fruit and vegetables or if you're adding nuts or seeds.
 It also has a blade that can dry-mill nuts, oats and seeds.